lyz-code/blue-book/docs/mediatracker.md

 - Add the shows you want to watch to the watchlist so that it's easier to find them
 - When you're ending an episode, click on the episode number on the watchlist element and then rate the episode itself.

+## Add missing items
+### Add missing books

+- Register an account in openlibrary.com
+- Add the book
+- Then add it to mediatracker

 ## Lists

 You can create public lists to share with the rest of the users, the way to share it though [is a bit archaic so far](https://github.com/bonukai/MediaTracker/issues/527), it's only through the list link, in the interface they won't be able to see it.